-Here are my dual assumptions: if what I send you via email is worth your attention, it should be worth the attention on the blog.
-And if it’s worth your attention on the blog, it should also be worth your attention in your email.
+Here are my dual assumptions: If what I send you via email is worth your attention, it should be worth the attention on the blog.
+And if it’s worth your attention on the blog, it should also be worth your attention in email.

 Now, on to why this may be the last newsletter I ever send you.
 I could be wrong about those assumptions.
-I could be wrong that you’ll want even more content that helps you make a difference without losing yourself.
-I could be wrong that making great stuff and having it live on the web – without a email exchange blocking access to it – will be a better strategy for us and a better way for us to continue growing with each other.
-I could pay dearly for defying conventional marketing wisdom that you need to constantly create special content for people who give you their email addresses; I’m not recommending you try this (yet).
+I could be wrong in thinking that you’ll want even more content that helps you make a difference without losing yourself.
+I could be wrong that making great stuff and having it live on the web – without an email exchange blocking access to it – will be a better strategy for us and a better way for us to continue growing with each other.
+I could pay dearly for defying the conventional marketing wisdom that says that you need to constantly create special content for people who give you their email addresses; I’m not recommending that you try this (yet).

 We’ll see.
 Hopefully you’ll continue to explore this changing world with me.
 If not, I appreciate the time we’ve spent together and hope you find fortune and flourishing.

-Obviously, there’s a lot more backstory here, but it kind of defeats the point of saying “let’s talk about it on the blog” while continuing to talk about it here, no?
+Obviously, there’s a lot more backstory here, but it kind of defeats the point of saying “let’s talk about it on the blog” if we continue to talk about it here, no? 🙂